Clay Spinuzzi, Ph.D.

 How do business proposals work, and how can they work better?
 And more importantly, how can you can be the one to make them better?

-Using a proven methodology for developing these types of documents, attendees will generate basic proposal arguments to address a case study.
-This case study will allow students, working in small groups, to identify the problem presented in the case study; generate components of the proposal; analyze stakeholder dynamics; tie these complex elements together into a coherent, easily comprehensible argument; and outline a proposal based on this groundwork.
-Finally, the class will workshop applications to actual cases that attendees bring in.
+Using a proven methodology for developing these types of documents, participants will generate basic proposal arguments to address a case study.
+This case study will allow participants, working in small groups, to identify the problem presented in the case study; generate components of the proposal; analyze stakeholder dynamics; tie these complex elements together into a coherent, easily comprehensible argument; and outline a proposal based on this groundwork.
+Finally, the class will workshop applications to actual cases that participants bring in.

 Writing Persuasive Business Proposals is one of the courses in HDO’s Language & Leadership Certificate program.
 Learn more about the new Certificate Programs in Human Dimensions of Organizations.

-After this seminar, attendees will be able to:
+After this seminar, participants will be able to:

 - Understand basic proposal structure and logic.